-d.
-When to Close a Research Protocol to Continuing HQ USAMRDC IRB Review.

-(1) For a protocol to be closed to continuing IRB review, it must meet the following criteria: (a) enrollment must be closed, (b) all subjects must have completed all research-related interventions, (c) all subjects must have completed all research-related follow-up, (d) data collection is complete and no further data collection will be conducted, and (e) analysis of already collected data is the only activity remaining, and the data are de-identified (i.e. there are no subject identifying codes or links to the data; those conducting data analysis cannot ascertain the subject's identity).

-(2) Prior to conclusion of the study, the Principal Investigator must coordinate with the research monitor, if applicable, for any required medical follow-up and/or debriefing of volunteers.
+- d.
+When to Close a Research Protocol to MRDC IRB Oversight. - (1) For a protocol to be closed to continuing IRB review, it must meet the following criteria: (a) enrollment must be closed, (b) all subjects must have completed all research-related interventions, (c) all subjects must have completed all research-related follow-up, (d) data collection is complete and no further data collection will be conducted, and (e) analysis of already collected data is the only activity remaining, and the data are de-identified (i.e. there are no subject identifying codes or links to the data; those conducting data analysis cannot ascertain the subject's identity.
+Note: if the only remaining activity is analysis of de-identified data, the protocol may be closed to IRB oversight and the institution may reclassify the remaining activities as research not involving human subjects). - (2) Prior to conclusion of the study, the Principal Investigator must coordinate with the research monitor, if applicable, for any required medical follow-up and/or debriefing of volunteers.
 The Principal Investigator must also notify all research personnel of the closure of the protocol and that no further research activities are authorized.
-Principal Investigators need to be aware that once a protocol is closed to IRB review, it must be formally reopened only as a new protocol.

-e.
-Three Distinct Closure Categories Defined by the ORP IRB Office.

-(1) Protocol Withdrawal.
-A study is defined as withdrawn from IRB review when: (i) the protocol has been received by the ORP IRB Office but has not yet been reviewed; (ii) protocol is currently under review by the IRB but has not yet been approved; or (iii) protocol has been approved, but no study procedures involving human subjects have been initiated.

-(a) The Principal Investigator may request protocol withdrawal for reasons such as loss of funding, sponsor decision, change in available subject population, etc.

-(b) Additionally, the ORP IRB Office may withdraw protocols from the IRB review process when the Principal Investigator fails to communicate or adequately respond to requests for information or documents, or provide complete responses to HQ USAMRDC IRB stipulations within 45 calendar days of initial IRB notification.
-The IRB Office will make at least two attempts to obtain a response prior to notifying the Principal Investigator and institution of the protocol's withdrawal.

-(2) Protocol Termination.
-A study is defined as terminated if it is closed voluntarily or involuntarily by the Principal Investigator or the IRB following initiation of study procedures involving human subjects for reasons such as: (a) due to human subjects protection issues, such as the occurrence of events that raise safety concerns about the study; (b) due to non-compliance issues; (c) if the Principal Investigator started a research project pending award of funding support, then learns that funding will not be made available and as a result is forced to terminate the project; (d) because of subject recruitment problems; (e) when the Sponsor terminates the study; and/or (f) when early data analysis leads to determination that further research would be futile or that the study intervention is successful and no further study is necessary.

-(3) Protocol Completion.
-A study is defined as completed if it is closed voluntarily by the Principal Investigator when: (a) the study is closed to further enrollment of subjects and all subjects have completed all research-related interventions and follow-up; (b) the research team has completed all of the specific aims including data collection and analyses as identified in the research protocol; and (c) the Principal Investigator has submitted the final report(s) and the HQ USAMRDC IRB has accepted it.
+Principal Investigators need to be aware that once a protocol is closed to IRB review, it must be formally reopened only as a new protocol. - e.
+Three Distinct Closure Categories Defined by the OHARO IRB Office. - (1) Protocol Withdrawal.
+A study is defined as withdrawn from IRB review when the following situations occur: - (a) The Principal Investigator may request protocol withdrawal for reasons such as loss of funding, sponsor decision, change in available subject population, etc. - (b) The OHARO IRB Office may withdraw protocols from the IRB review process when the Principal Investigator fails to communicate or adequately respond to requests for information or documents, or provide complete responses to HQ MRDC IRB stipulations within 45 calendar days of initial IRB notification.
+The IRB Office will make at least two attempts to obtain a response prior to notifying the Principal Investigator and institution of the protocol's withdrawal. - (2) Protocol Termination.
+A study is defined as terminated if it is closed voluntarily or involuntarily by the Principal Investigator or the IRB following initiation of study procedures involving human subjects for reasons such as: (a) due to human subjects protection issues, such as the occurrence of events that raise safety concerns about the study; (b) due to non-compliance issues; (c) if the Principal Investigator started a research project pending award of funding support, then learns that funding will not be made available and as a result is forced to terminate the project; (d) because of subject recruitment problems; (e) when the Sponsor terminates the study; and/or (f) when early data analysis leads to determination that further research would be futile or that the study intervention is successful and no further study is necessary. - (3) Protocol Completion.
+A study is defined as completed if it is closed voluntarily by the Principal Investigator when: (a) the study is closed to further enrollment of subjects and all subjects have completed all research-related interventions and follow-up; (b) the research team has completed all of the specific aims including data collection and analyses as identified in the research protocol; and (c) the Principal Investigator has submitted the final report(s) and the HQ MRDC IRB has accepted it.

-Note: Certain studies previously approved by full-Board review that do not yet qualify for closure as described above may qualify for an expedited review.
-As noted above, a protocol may be approved by expedited continuing review (a) where the research is permanently closed to the enrollment of new subjects; all subjects have completed all research-related interventions; and the research remains active only for long-term follow-up of subjects; or (b) where no subjects have been enrolled and no additional risks have been identified; or (c) where the remaining research activities are limited to data analysis.

-Chapter 17.
-Reporting and IRB Review of Unanticipated Problems, Adverse Events, Deviations, When a Previously Enrolled Subject Becomes a Prisoner, and Knowledge of Pending Compliance Inspections a.
-32 CFR 219.103/21 CFR 56.108 require written procedures for ensuring prompt reporting to the IRB, appropriate institutional officials, and the department or agency head of (i) any unanticipated problems involving risks to subjects or others or any serious or continuing non-compliance with this policy or the requirements or determinations of the IRB and (ii) any suspension or termination of IRB approval.
+Chapter 18.
+Reporting and IRB Review of Unanticipated Problems, Adverse Events, Deviations, when a Previously Enrolled Subject Becomes a Prisoner, and Knowledge of Pending Compliance Inspections

-17-1.
+18-1.
 Reporting Requirements